72 gardaí trained to use drug test

-Just over 70 gardaí have been trained in how to use the new roadside drug testing devices.
+Just over 70 gardaí have been trained in how to use the new roadside drug testing devices, writes Joyce Fegan.

 Legislation has come into effect allowing gardaí to carry out mandatory roadside drug testing on motorists for cannabis, cocaine, opiates and benzodiazepines.